AndrePortfolio/AndrePortfolio/README.md

     <li><a href="https://github.com/AndrePortfolio/minishell">minishell</a> - Collaborated on developing a custom shell implementation in C, gaining hands-on experience in system programming and bash scripting.</li>
     <li><a href="https://github.com/AndrePortfolio/push_swap">push_swap</a> - Explored and applied various sorting algorithms, implementing them to efficiently sort stacks and enhancing my problem-solving skills.</li>
     <li><a href="https://github.com/AndrePortfolio/cub3d">cub3d</a> - Building on the foundational skills from <a href="https://github.com/AndrePortfolio/so_long">so_long</a>, I explored raycasting techniques to simulate 3D representations.
 This project enhanced my mathematical application in programming and honed my ability to optimize game rendering, further deepening my expertise in game development.
-     <li><a href="https://github.com/AndrePortfolio/form_fill_script">form_fill_script</a> - Putting to practice all the 10 weeks from cs50's Introduction to Python Programming uppon noticing how much time my girlfriend spends filling forms for here job, I decided to create my first script that would simplify all the work by simply pressing Enter.
-I'm deeply passionate about furthering this skills in automation.
+     <li><a href="https://github.com/AndrePortfolio/form_fill_script">form_fill_script</a> - Inspired by my girlfriend's time-consuming form-filling at work, I applied the skills from CS50's Introduction to Python Programming to create a script that automates the process with just the press of Enter.
+This sparked my passion for automation.
 </ul>

 <h3 align="left">Current Project 🔍</h3>